is6481/lab1/README.md

 ### Domo

-Domo is a cloud-based data warehouse and data visualization platform (disclosure: I work for Domo in my real life).
+Domo is a cloud-based data warehouse and data visualization platform (disclosure: I work for Domo during the day).
 We will be using Domo for a handful of exercises as we can model how data moves from a database or data warehouse, through ETL processes and ends up in a front-end system.
-Domo also highlights some of the advancements discussed in the text especially around the ability to search for data, the ability to create alerts, and the ability to have reports sent at specified intervals (this will make sense as we go through the course).
+Domo also highlights some of the advancements discussed in the text especially around the ability to search for data, the ability to create alerts, and the ability to have reports sent at specified intervals (this will, hopefully, make sense as we go through the course).

 You will receive an invite for this course’s Domo environment.
 Complete the sign-up process as part of this lab.